Socialsuite

 The Decision

 We landed on a variation of Direction B — the teal gradient.
-It struck the right balance: distinctive enough to feel fresh, professional enough for enterprise credibility, and flexible enough to work across both nonprofit and corporate audiences.
+Distinctive enough to feel fresh, professional enough for enterprise credibility, and flexible enough to work across both nonprofit and corporate audiences.

 Color System